runar-labs/runar-swift/swift-node/task7.md

 ## Original Goal of Task 6
 Implement service announcement in the Swift Node network integration so that when nodes discover each other, they exchange service metadata during the handshake, enabling remote service calls between nodes.

+GOAL TEST ALL THIS WORKS. we need in seift the test that is equivalente 100% aligne to /Users/rafael/dev/runar-swift/runar-rust/runar-node-tests/src/network/remote_test.rs

+where two nodes connect over the P2P network , exchange node info with services, actions and event (handshake - tested here /Users/rafael/dev/runar-swift/swift-ffi/Tests/SwiftFFITests/FFIHandshakeTest.swift) and performa remote actions.. testin the full network (Discovery + transport + node service actions adn events end to end)

 ## What Was Accomplished in Task 6

 ### ✅ **Architectural Fixes Completed**